Contact Us

 • Mi Esperanza Course: Beauty and Micro-loan Program

-In October 2013, Gabriela applied to the Mi Esperanza micro-finance program to assist in building her business, buying more equipment & supplies, and renovating the space she owned for her salon.
-Gabriela repaid that loan in full and on time with no late payments.
-In June 2014, she received approval on a 2nd loan, and with this loan, she continues to work on her salon.
 When speaking to Gabriela, she first thanks God for His love for her and the provision He provides in her life.
-She is also extremely grateful for Mi Esperanza's education and micro-loans programs and the opportunities they gave her to change her family's future.
-Gabriela shared with us that she would pray, "God, how am I going to change our life" and she sees His answer came through the opportunities from Mi Esperanza.
+She is also highly grateful to Mi Esperanza's education and micro-loan programs, as well as the opportunities they offered her to change her family's future.
+Gabriela shared with us that she would pray, "God, how am I going to change our life?", and she sees His answer came through the opportunities from Mi Esperanza.

 God, how am I going to change our life